-5.5.2 Step one: unpack
+4.6.2 Step one: unpack

-The factory: TXXXUnpackFact The event filled: TXXXUnpackEvent The processor: TXXXUnpackProc
+The event filled: TXXXUnpackEventThe processor: TXXXUnpackProc

-The factory TXXXUnpackFact normally need not to be changed as long as standard GSI event sources are used.
 The TXXXUnpackEvent contains the data members to be filled from the input event (MBS 10,1).
 Only the Clear() method must be changed to clear all these members.

 The unpacking code is in the event processor TXXXUnpackProc.
-Members are histograms, conditions, and parameter pointers used in the event method XXXUnpack().
-This name can be chosen by the user.
-In the Fill() method of TXXXUnpackEvent this method must be called.
+Members are histograms, conditions, and parameter pointers used in the event method BuildEvent().
 In the constructor of TXXXUnpackProc the histograms and conditions are created, and the pointers to the parameter objects (created in TXXXAnalysis) are set.
-XXXUnpack() - called event by event - gets the output event TXXXUnpackEvent as argument (poutevt).
+BuildEvent() called event by event and gets the output event as argument.
 The input event is retrieved from the framework.
-The first eight channels of crate one and two are filled in histograms Cr1Ch01-08, Cr2Ch01-08, respectively.
-His1g is filled under condition cHis1 on channel 0, His2g under condition cHis2 on channel 1.
-When editing conditions cHis1, 2 histograms His1, 2 filled by channel 0, His1, 2g at bottom.
+The first eight channels of crate one and two are filled in histograms CrlCh01-08 ...
+Cr2Ch01-08, respectively.
+Hislg is filled under condition cHisl on channel 0, Hislg under condition cHisl on channel 1.
+When editing conditions cHisl, 2 histograms Hisl, 2 filled by channel 0,1 will be displayed automatically to set/display the condition values.
+Picture condSet shows histograms Hisl, 2 on top, Hisl, 2g at bottom.
 Open the condition editor in the view panel of the picture.
-Conditions cHis1, 2 will be selectable.
+Conditions cHisl, 2 will be selectable.
 They are displayed in the pad where they should be set.
-Both conditions are attached to the picture (see chapter 6.8.4, page 69).
-Histogram Cr1Ch1x2 is filled for three polygon conditions: polycon, polyconar[0], polyconar[1], all on the same values as the histogram.
+Both conditions are attached to the picture (see chapter 5.8.4, page 63).
+Histogram CrlChlx2 is filled for three polygon conditions: polycon, polyconar[0], polyconar[1], all on the same values as the histogram.